Towards Large-Scale Small Object Detection: Survey and Benchmarks: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We presented a systematic study on small object detection.
 Concretely, we exhaustively reviewed hundreds of literature for SOD from the perspective of algorithms and datasets.
-Moreover, to catalyze the progress of SOD, we constructed two large-scale benchmarks under driving scenario and aerial scene, dubbed SODA-D and SODA-A. SODA-D comprises 277596 instances annotated with horizontal boxes, while SODA-A includes 800203 objects with oriented boxes.
+Moreover, to catalyze the progress of SOD, we constructed two large-scale benchmarks under driving scenario and aerial scene, dubbed SODA-D and SODA-A. SODA-D comprises 278433 instances annotated with horizontal boxes, while SODA-A includes 872069 objects with oriented boxes.
 The well-annotated datasets, to the best of our knowledge, are the first attempt to large-scale benchmarks tailored for small object detection, and could serve as an impartial platform for benchmarking various SOD methods.
 On top of SODA, we performed a thorough evaluation and comparison of several representative algorithms.
 Based on the results, we discuss several potential solutions and directions for future development of SOD task.

-\textbf{Effective backbone}.
+\textbf{Effective feature extractor for small objects}.
 As alluded to in the results, deeper backbone networks might not be conducive to extract high-quality feature representations for small objects.
 Designing an effective backbone, which enjoys powerful feature extraction capability while avoiding high computational cost and information loss, is of paramount importance.

-\textbf{Efficient hierarchical feature representation}.
+\textbf{High-quality hierarchical representation}.
 FPN is an indispensable part in small object detection.
-Nevertheless, current feature pyramid architecture is suboptimal for SOD, where top layers are redundant and unused owing to the heuristic pyramid level assign strategy.
+Nevertheless, current feature pyramid architecture is suboptimal for SOD, owing to the heuristic pyramid level assignment strategy, few samples were assigned to higher levels (actually only $P_2$ feature is responsible to the detection during our benchmark experiments).
+Consequently, the high-level layers are optimized in an implicit and indirect manner which may hamper the fusion quality.
 Moreover, detecting on low-level feature maps brings heavy computational burden.
 Thus, an efficient hierarchical feature architecture tailored for SOD task is in high demand.

-\textbf{Powerful single-shot detector for SOD}.
-There exists a remarkable performance gap between two-stage detectors and one-stage ones, while the latter is of significance in real-world scenarios owing to their high computational efficiency.
-Also the common imbalance and misalignment issues suffered in one-stage methods are magnified when it comes to the small object detection.
-Therefore, a powerful single-shot SOD paradigm is crucial for both research and application.